Their mentor was attacked. Now young OB-GYNs may leave Indiana

 It's for those patients that Soderholm decided she'll likely stay.
 The same can't be said for many other future doctors.

-This story comes from a reporting collaboration that includes the Indianapolis Recorder and Side Effects Public Media, a public health news initiative based at WFYI.
-Contact Farah at fyousry@wfyi.org.
-Follow on Twitter: @Farah_Yousrym.
+This story comes from a reporting collaboration that includes the Indianapolis Recorder and Side Effects Public Media, a public health news initiative based at WFYI in Indianapolis.

-Copyright 2022 Side Effects Public Media.
-To see more, visit Side Effects Public Media.